1.1 DISCIPLINARY TRAINING

 10.7 Chairs, desks and other materials will always remain in an aligned position.

 10.8 You are always to pay full attention to the instructor.
-Do not turn around when the door opens.

 10.9 Assume proper posture at all times.